 Things to Do Near Wroxham and Hoveton

 Wroxham and Hoveton are conveniently located close to several other popular attractions.
 If you have extra time in the area, we have some ideas for you.

 Located a few miles from Wroxham, this is much more than your typical farm with a little something for everyone in the family.
-While the shops and eating area at Wroxham Barns are open daily, the Junior Farm and Fun Park is only open weekends and school holidays from mid-February through October and in December for their famous Santa Experience in December.
+While the shops and eating area at Wroxham Barns are open daily, the Junior Farm and Fun Park is only open weekends and school holidays from mid-February through October and in December for their famous Santa Experience.